chris-barry/darkweb-everywhere/doc/EVIDENCE.md

 Links marked with "TODO" are links that have not been proven as the hidden version of a clearnet site.

 * **Aaron Swartz's Blog**
-	* Documented here: TODO
+	* Documented here: Could not verify yet, but included due to low risk.

 * **Ahmia**
 	* Documented here: <https://ahmia.fi/search/> ([A](https://archive.today/tvW1E)) - linked on the main page

 * **Altera Praxis**
-	* Documented here: TODO
+	* Documented here: Could not verify yet, but included due to low risk.

 * **Anarplex**
 	* Documented here: <http://anarplex.net/> ([A](https://archive.today/8isNe)) - linked on the main page